-Your subject line is the gateway to your email content.
-It determines whether your email gets opened or ignored.
-According to research, 47% of email recipients open emails based solely on the subject line, while 69% report emails as spam based on the subject line alone.
+Your email subject line is the first impression you make in your recipient's inbox.
+It’s the gateway to your content, the deciding factor between an open or a delete.
+In fact, 47% of email recipients open emails based solely on the subject line, while 69% report emails as spam based on the subject line alone.
+So, how do you craft subject lines that not only grab attention but also drive clicks?
+Let’s dive into the strategies that will help you write irresistible subject lines that convert.

 Example: